 For 2013-14, STFC's annual budget is £489 million

-The Innovations Directorate is responsible for delivering and developing the effective transfer of knowledge between the STFC, universities, industries and other organisations.
+The Business and Innovation Directorate is responsible for delivering and developing the effective transfer of knowledge between the STFC, universities, industries and other organisations.

 It is also responsible for developing strategies and co-ordinating implementation plans for increasing the economic impact of the STFC’s investments in universities, its own facilities and the international laboratories.

-The Strategic Communications team is headed by Terry O'Connor.
+The Strategic Communications team is headed by Liz Fellman.

 It is responsible for developing and implementing a strong and effective communication strategy and programme, which encompasses STFC’s activities in marketing communications, public affairs, media relations, events management, corporate web services, corporate publications and internal communication.

-The Research and Innovation team is headed by Janet Seed.
+The Research and Innovation team is headed by Derek Gillespie.

 They work with the research community and STFC’s Advisory Boards, to provide a vision, statements of long-term direction and priorities to develop the overarching research and innovation strategies needed to deliver STFC’s corporate strategy.